Click “Confirm” to login to your existing account or create a new account.

 Authors can add an optional plain language summary of their abstract with a maximum of 200 words.

 LaTeX is supported.
 Special characters are also available in the abstract management system.

 The abstract submission fee is separate from membership dues.
 If you are paying your membership by credit card, you will have immediate access to the abstract submission site.

 The first author, including invited authors, must be an AGU member.
-Exceptions are granted to members of the below co-sponsoring organizations or GeoHealth cooperating societies.
+Exceptions are granted to non-geoscientists and members of the below co-sponsoring organizations or GeoHealth cooperating societies.

 Coauthors or presenting authors who are different than the first author are not required to be an AGU member.

 If you have a question on your membership status, need to join or renew, or need assistance with your AGU membership account, contact the AGU Membership Services Team by email or call 800.966.2481 (toll-free in North America) or +1 202.462.6900.